United States • Born on May 5th

 Works at ZoomRx

 Hayes joined Watsi on August 14th, 2016.
 Six years ago, Hayes joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Hayes' most recent donation traveled 8,600 miles to support Hla, a 43-year-old refugee from Thailand, to fund mass removal surgery.
+Hayes' most recent donation traveled 8,200 miles to support Juanita, a 75-year-old woman from Philippines, to fund a thyroidectomy to treat cancer.

 Hayes has funded healthcare for 118 patients in 14 countries.